 In some cases, sponsors may choose to reimburse patients.
 Reimbursement for patients can include paying for their participation, reimbursement for travel, meals or overnight hotel stays.

 Medical device trials may require non-standard of care tests such as medical imaging scans.
 Insurance companies or medical care agencies generally do not reimburse non-standard of care costs.
 Therefore you should include them in your clinical trial budget.

 Medical payor such as Medicare or private insurance may reimburse clinical trial procedure costs.
 If procedure reimbursement is available, you don’t need to budget for the procedure cost.
 In case a brand new procedure where no reimbursement available, budget for the procedure costs.

 a.
 Start-up fees

 Clinical sites spend significant time to initiate a new clinical trial.
-Sites are responsible for site specific informed consent development, Ethics Committee (EC)/ Investigational Review Board (IRB) submissions, staff training including participation in investigator/ site coordinator meetings and site initiation visits and execute a clinical trial contract.
-It is typical for sponsor to pay anywhere between $2000 – $5000+ in site start-up fees.
+Sites are responsible for site-specific informed consent development, Ethics Committee (EC)/ Investigational Review Board (IRB) submissions, staff training including participation in investigator/ site coordinator meetings and site initiation visits and execute a clinical trial contract.
+It is typical for a sponsor to pay anywhere between $2000 – $5000+ in site start-up fees.

 c.
 Close-out fees

-Close-out fees include time spent by site staff to reconcile clinical trial data, finances and regulatory documents during study closure.
-Not all sites require this payment but has started to become a more common practice in recent years.
+Close-out fees include time spent by site staff to reconcile clinical trial data, finances, and regulatory documents during study closure.
+Not all sites require this payment but have started to become a more common practice in recent years.

 d.
 Storage Fees